fxrdhan/Data-Analysis-Project/README.md

 # Data Analysis Project

-This repository contains a data analytics project analyzing public e-commerce data and a Streamlit dashboard.
+This repository contains a data analysis project analyzing public e-commerce data and a Streamlit dashboard.

 ## Table of Contents